 This blade style paddle by Gamma weighs an average of 7.6 oz and has a grip size of 4 ⅛”.
 The Needle has a textured graphite face.

 To compare to the other top elongated pickleball paddles on the market, click here.

-The Gamma Mirage composite paddle is a powerful 8 ounce power hitters paddle that the company markets as a middle-weight pickleball paddle for a balance between hard and finesse shots.
-The textured composite paddle face gives it some added grip or bite on the ball which helps at the NVZ with added control for those critical dink shots and surgically placed winners.
+The Gamma Mirage composite paddle is a powerful 8-ounce power hitter paddle that the company markets as a middle-weight pickleball paddle for a balance between hard and finesse shots.
+The textured composite paddle face gives it some added grip or bites on the ball which helps at the NVZ with added control for those critical dink shots and surgically placed winners.

 Gamma Twister Composite Pickleball Paddle